bradypp/personal-website/src/content/projects/dev-link/index.md

     - Node.js
     - Express.js
     - MongoDB
-    - AWS S3
-    - JWT
+    - Styled Components
 ---

-Dev Link is a full-stack social media web app aimed towards software developers.

-It allows developers to easily create a profile, showcase their skills, experience & projects and quickly find other developers that fit certain requirements.
+Dev Link is a full-stack web-app which allows developers to create a profile, showcase their abilities and quickly find other developers that fit certain requirements.

-In the creation of this project, I learned how to plan and develop a medium-sized full-stack web app from scratch using modern technologies.
+In the creation of this project, I became comfortable with planning and developing a large web-app with auth and user permissions using the [MERN stack](https://www.mongodb.com/mern-stack).